0-bff/AutoComper/README.md

 ## Using the Program

-1. [Install a release](https://github.com/wz-bff/autocomper/releases) or [build and run](#building) the program for your platform.
+1. [Install a release](https://github.com/0-bff/autocomper/releases) or [build and run](#building) the program for your platform.

 2. Click `"Add Videos"`, then select any number of videos.
    - If you are combining the videos, you can change the order of their appearance in the final video by selecting a video in the list, then using the up/down arrows.
    - You can remove unwanted videos by selecting one or multiple videos from the list, then hitting `"Remove Selected"`.
 You can also hit `"Clear All"` to remove all the videos at once.

 3. Set the `precision`, `block size`, and `threshold`, and turn on any miscellaneous options.
 You can hover over each of the boxes to get more information about each parameter.
+   - You can also set the `focus index` to specify the target sound class.
+Use `58` for burps and `60` for farts.
+Change this value according to what type of sound you want to isolate in the final video.

 4. Click the `"Select Output File"` button in the top right to pick a place to write the final video(s).
    - If you selected `"Combine Input Videos"`, you will select one specific file to write everything to.
 Otherwise, you will pick a directory, and individual videos will be written as `{original_title}_comped.mp4`.

 5. Click "Process Videos" to begin the comping process.
 Depending on your input, this may take a while, especially when writing the final output video if you selected "Combine Input Videos".

 6. Once the completion popup appears, navigate to your selected output location and find your video(s).

 ## Building